 Revenue represents income received for the sale of produce to ASDA Stores Limited on both an agency net and gross basis.
 Sales where Forza controls the goods before transferring to the customer are accounted for within revenue on a gross basis.
-Revenue is measured at the fair value of the consideration received or receivable and represents commission receivable under agency agreements in respect of goods procured in the normal course of business, net of discounts, VAT and other sales-related taxes.
+Revenue is measured at the fair value of the consideration received or receivable and represents commission receivable under agency agreements in respect of goods procured in the normal course of business, net of discounts and value added taxes.